Seamless Mosaic Internals

 • Band-count mismatch — differs from the first existing scene’s band count.

-Deliberately not rejected: missing nodata (a coarser, full-rectangle footprint is still valid) and dtype mismatches across scenes (the future compositor promotes to the widest common type at warp time).
+Deliberately not rejected either: missing nodata (a coarser, full-rectangle footprint is still valid) and dtype mismatches across scenes (the compositor promotes to the widest common type at warp time).
 See # TODO(#640) in the source for a planned warn-but-allow path for band-count mismatches.

 Materialization (SceneMaterializer.gdal_source, mosaic_materialize.py)#

-Every scene — GDAL-backed or not — is materialized to a disk-backed, tiled GeoTIFF (TILED=YES, 256×256 blocks) under a per-session temp directory (wiser.utils.primitives.temp_dir()), not /vsimem (RAM-backed), so GDAL reads only the requested windows.
-Metadata (geotransform, SRS, nodata, per-band wavelength, bad bands, default display bands) is stamped from the RasterDataSet object, mirroring the georeferencer’s numpy→GDAL-dataset trick but disk-backed.
-A per-scene dedup cache (keyed by dataset id, or id(dataset) as a fallback) keeps this to one write per scene per session — re-adding the same dataset is a cache hit.
+At ingest each scene — GDAL-backed or not — is materialized to a display-only disk-backed, tiled GeoTIFF (TILED=YES, 256×256 blocks) under a per-session temp directory (wiser.utils.primitives.temp_dir()), not /vsimem (RAM-backed), so GDAL reads only the requested windows.
+It contains only the frozen display bands (1 for grayscale, 3 for RGB — bands 1/2/3 are R/G/B), so every warp and overview level touches 1–3 bands instead of all N — the whole point of #677 (see Display-Only Preview and Frozen Metadata).
+Metadata (geotransform, SRS, nodata, per-band wavelength) is stamped from the RasterDataSet object band-remapped onto the kept bands, with nodata preserved so the preview alpha mask still works.
+A per-scene dedup cache keyed by (dataset id, display bands) keeps this to one write per scene/band-choice per session.

-The user’s original dataset is never modified; the materialized copy is a WISER-owned temp artifact.
+The full-band GeoTIFF (materialize_to_tiled_geotiff / materialize_full_band_from_snapshot) is materialized lazily at export, not here.
+The user’s original dataset is never modified; the materialized copies are all WISER-owned temp artifacts.

 Overviews (build_overviews, mosaic_ingestion.py)#

-Builds internal pyramid overviews (NEAREST, levels [2, 4, 8, 16]) directly inside the materialized temp GeoTIFF (GA_Update + BuildOverviews), so preview rendering has no first-paint stutter.
-Because materialization already produces a WISER-owned temp copy, overviews can be written internally rather than as external .ovr sidecars.
+Builds internal pyramid overviews (NEAREST, levels [2, 4, 8, 16]) directly inside the materialized display-only temp GeoTIFF (GA_Update + BuildOverviews), so preview rendering has no first-paint stutter.
+Because materialization already produces a WISER-owned temp copy, overviews can be written internally rather than as external .ovr sidecars — and with only 1–3 bands the pyramid is a fraction of the full-cube cost.

 Footprint (compute_footprint_wkt, mosaic_ingestion.py)#

-Derives the valid-pixel outline via gdal.Footprint(..., format="WKT"), in the scene’s own CRS (no reprojection here — that happens later, in the grid builder).
-With a nodata value set, this traces the true valid-pixel boundary; without one, it falls back to the full raster rectangle.
+Derives the valid-pixel outline via gdal.Footprint(..., format="WKT") on the display-only artifact, in the scene’s own CRS (no reprojection here — that happens later, in the grid builder).
+The nodata is preserved on the display-only file, so with a nodata value set this traces the true valid-pixel boundary; without one, it falls back to the full raster rectangle.

 Progress reporting#

-All three phases share one ProgressReporter (wiser/utils/progress.py), split by weight — materialize 0.5, overviews 0.35, footprint 0.15 — so the overall bar advances smoothly across phases that report in very different native units (per-band count vs. GDAL’s own 0..1 callbacks).
+All four phases share one ProgressReporter (wiser/utils/progress.py), split by weight — materialize 0.45, overviews 0.30, stretch bounds 0.10, footprint 0.15 — so the overall bar advances smoothly across phases that report in very different native units (per-band count vs. GDAL’s own 0..1 callbacks).
 The reporter is Qt-free; run_with_progress (wiser/gui/progress_task.py) is the reusable GUI bridge that:

 • shows a non-blocking-to-the-rest-of-WISER ProgressDialog (disables only the mosaic dialog window, not all of WISER, unlike Qt.WindowModal),